K-Pat/Recipes-Ratings-Analysis/README.md

 ## Interesting Aggregates

-We aggregated the data to identify patterns in calorie content across different groupings:
+I aggregated the data to identify patterns in calorie content across different groupings:

 ### Average Calories by Recipe Category: